The Big Game (Australian game show)

 The Big Game is an Australian television game show which aired in 1966 on Melbourne station GTV-9.
 Tony Charlton was host.
 The series featured members of VFL teams answering general knowledge questions.
 Aired at 7:00PM on Thursdays.
 Aired against Green Acres on HSV-7, news on ABV-2, and Hogan's Heroes on ATV-0.

-Archival status of the series is not known.
+The National Film and Sound Archive holds two episodes, titled Ampol Big Game after sponsor Ampol.
+It is not clear if all episodes were similarly sponsored.